pmeier/light-the-torch/README.md

 without warning.
 As a results of this, `pip` has no capability for plugins to hook into specific tasks.

-Thus, the only way to patch `pip` s functionality is to adapt its source in-place.
-Although this is really bad practice, it is unavoidable for the goal of this package.

-`pystiche-pip-shim` inserts a shim into the `pip` main file, which decorates the main function.
-Everytime you call `pip install`, some aspects of the installation process are
-patched:
+`light-the-torch` works by monkey-patching `pip` internals during the installation
+process:

-- While searching for a download link for a PyTorch distribution, `pytorch-pip-shim` replaces the default search index.
+- While searching for a download link for a PyTorch distribution, `light-the-torch` replaces the default search index with an official PyTorch download link.
 This is equivalent to calling `pip install` with the `-f` option only for PyTorch distributions.
-- While evaluating possible PyTorch installation candidates, `pytorch-pip-shim` culls binaries not compatible with the available hardware.
+- While evaluating possible PyTorch installation candidates, `light-the-torch` culls binaries not compatible with the available hardware.